 The Benefits of Pet Health Insurance

-Pet insurance is becoming more and more popular in Australia as the benefits of covering pets against illnesses and accidents are recognised.
+Pet insurance is popular in Australia, as the benefits of covering pets against illnesses and accidents are increasingly recognised.

 Pet insurance offers you peace of mind.
-If your pet is involved in an accident or suffers a sudden illness the medical costs can be several hundreds to thousands of dollars.
+If your pet is involved in an accident or suffers a sudden illness, the medical costs can range from several hundreds to thousands of dollars.

 Unfortunately, many pets are euthanased each year as owners are unable to meet these unexpected costs.
-There are no government subsidies or Medicare payments to help pay for treatments of animals, like there is for us when we get sick or need to go to hospital.
-Pet Insurance is your safeguard against this outcome.
+There are no government subsidies or Medicare payments to help pay for treatment of animals, like there are for us when we get sick or need to go to hospital.
+Pet insurance is your safeguard against this outcome.

 What does pet insurance cover?

 Individual schemes vary in the type of procedures covered.
-For example, exclusions often include pregnancy, elective procedures, behavioural therapy, and diets, but accidents and illnesses are covered.
+For example, exclusions often exist for pregnancy, elective procedures, behavioural therapy, and diets, but accidents and illnesses are covered.
 Therefore, if your dog breaks a leg, or your cat develops kidney failure, a large percentage of costs will be reimbursed.

 Some policies have an excess and an annual limit you can claim.
 You cannot always claim for pre-existing illnesses, and most have an age limit for the pet for new policies.
 This means your pet cannot be older than about 8-12 years to start a policy, depending on the company.